tomsitter/pytorch-neural-style-transfer/README.md

 ### Install

-Install python3-tk for image visualization
+On Linux, you may need to install python3-tk for image visualization

 Download or clone this repository

 Recommended: Create a virtualenv and activate it

-Run `pip install requirements.txt`
+Run `pip install -r requirements.txt`

 ### Usage